robbosch/xertedocs/system_administrator.rst

 Some assumptions:
     - The server used is an internet facing webserver.
 In order to be able to access the webserver from both the internet and the internal network, a reverse proxy will be set up.
     - A (sub) domain is set up in DNS where xerte will be accessible on.
+We will assume to use http(s)://xerte.domain.tld
     - Use a SSL certificate for https access.
 LetsEncrypt is probably the easiest to set up.
     - All prerequisites are installed and running.